Corporate Ethics

 Structure to disseminate corporate ethics, measure the extent of adherence to them, and assess their efficacy

 We monitor the implementation of our corporate ethics programs, including the Bid-Rigging Monitoring.
-Program conducted by the Audit Committee and monitoring of internal audits by the Business Administration Department.
+Program conducted by the Audit Committee and monitoring of internal audits by the Internal Control Audit Department.

 In order to incorporate assessments from independent parties, Corporate Ethics Committee's members include a corporate attorney, outside authority and the head of the employees' union.
 Group companies have also established similar committees, and systems are in place for promoting corporate ethics.